 Ported into the current Person 5 engine for the PS4 and PS Vita (in Japan), Full Body is now a much bigger game than the original.
 There are more levels, new cutscenes, new music, a total of 13 endings, a new love interest, and so much more.

-For the uninitiated, Catherine stars 32-year-old Vincent Brooks who is dealing with this indecision towards his current relationship with long-time girlfriend Katherine, a new affair with a mysterious girl named Catherine, and Rin, an amnesiac girl Vincent saves from a stalker.
+For the uninitiated, Catherine stars 32-year-old Vincent Brooks who is dealing with this indecision towards his current relationship with long-time girlfriend Katherine, a new affair with a mysterious girl named Catherine, and Rin, who Vincent accidentally meets in unusual circumstances.
 The story takes place in a span of a week where Vincent must not only deal with his relationship problems but also escape the weird and scary nightmares that have begun plaguing him.

 In the original Catherine, Vincent only had to choose between the serious and straight-forward Katherine or the wild and free Catherine.
 But in Full Body, Vincent now has a third potential love interest in the aforementioned Rin, who presents a vastly different tone than both Katherine and Catherine and is a great addition to the story.
 Impressively, Rin’s storyline was excellently added into the game that it intertwines seamlessly with the plot.

 Catherine’s gameplay is divided into two major sections, the block puzzles and the Stray Sheep.
 In the former, which are basically Vincent’s nightmares, players have to climb a mountain of floating blocks to reach the door that will lead to Vincent’s freedom.
 Catherine’s puzzles are incredibly challenging.
 Figuring out which blocks to move and how to move them while keeping in mind that the rows of blocks will eventually fall can get tough.